siberianfox/g2wiki/Raster-Streaming-Protocol.md

   - Vertical resolution (Y) in pixels/meter (Multiply DPI by 39.3701)

 1. Pixel Array - Image contents
-  - Sent one line at a time, or as partial lines in line lengths or memory constraints dictate
+  - Sent one line at a time, or as partial lines if line lengths or memory constraints dictate

 1. Render Complete - A command that indicates that the render is complete
-  - TBD
+  - TBD - something like a Gcode G80 to end a canned cycle

 Notes: